sleeping when you have a cold

 #1 Suitable sleeping conditions (room climate)

-#2 The right sleeping position
+#2 The correct sleeping position

-#3 Rest & Relaxation
+#3 Peace & Relaxation

-#4 Preparation for sleep
+#4 Attunement to sleep

 #5 Exercise, fresh air & daylight

-To the article Vitamins for a good night's sleep
+To the article Vitamins for good sleep

 To the article Amino acids & sleep